-Travelling money for foreign participants is to be divided equally between the registered competing foreign drivers to a maximum of 400 €.
+Travelling money for foreign drivers is to be divided equally between the registered competing foreign drivers to a maximum of $400 \in .$ (600 $\in$ as from 01.01.2021).
 Drivers who fail to send in their registered entry forms in due time, according to the advance programme/regulations, may lose all their travel money.